Yam1x/c2pie/README.md

 4) Write a new asset with C2PA.

-## Notes for PDF vs JPG
+## Notes for PDF vs JPG/JPEG

 🔸 **PDF**: we append an incremental update.
 The `c2pa.hash.data` exclusion starts at `len(original_pdf)` and its length equals the final tail size (computed iteratively).

-🔸 **JPG**: we insert APP11 segments.
+🔸 **JPG/JPEG**: we insert APP11 segments.
 The exclusion start is the APP11 insertion offset; the length is the final APP11 payload length (also computed iteratively).

-The library takes care of iterative sizing so the `c2pa.hash.data` matches exactly, otherwise validators return `assertion.dataHash.mismatch`.
+The library takes care of iterative sizing, so the `c2pa.hash.data` matches exactly, otherwise validators return `assertion.dataHash.mismatch`.

 <br>